yayinternet/cs193x-course/homework/hw4-musicbox.md

 Modify `App` to create the `MenuScreen` and the `MusicScreen`.

+### Optional: Using a different class breakdown
+{:.no_toc}

 **Note:** The HW4 spec is written with the assumption that you have structured your app in the way that we've recommended above.
 However, you don't _have_ to follow our recommendation; you can structure your web app however you'd like.
 If you prefer a different class breakdown, you do not have to follow our suggestions.
-- That said, if you do choose to architect your web app in a way that's different from what we suggesetion, we will grade your object-oriented design more strictly.
+- That said, if you do choose to architect your web app in a way that's different from what we suggestion, we will grade your object-oriented design more strictly.
 You will probably lose points if you only make an `App` class and create no other classes, for example.
+- If you choose to use a different class breakdown, we will ask you to include a diagram of the classes you've created.
+You can use [Google Drawings](https://docs.google.com/drawings) or whatever graphics program of your choice to create a diagram that looks like the one we've included above.
+Of course, you do **not** have to do this if you've used the class decomposition that we've recommended.
 </section>

 <section class="part" markdown="1">